jtheisen/moldinium/readme.md

 ### Dynamic Type Creation

 Moldinium's type creator is called *the bakery*.
-I really like my design here.

 The bakery creates types using `System.Reflection.Emit` and does some CIL weaving.